Amazon’s new ‘Making the Cut’ is global in fashion, commerce

 Salke said the series has an international look.
 It was shot in Tokyo, New York and Paris, with a catwalk staged in front of the Eiffel Tower.

-Heidi Klum, Tim Gunn and Chiara Ferragni are the hosts of the series coming in 2020.
+Heidi Klum and Tim Gunn are the hosts of the series coming in 2020.

 Amazon said the winner gets $1 million for brand investment.

-Note: This story has been corrected to delete reference to Chiara Ferragni as a host.